Walid-Khall/MLTestServier/README.md

 You can install this package by typing:
 `py -m pip install --index-url https://test.pypi.org/simple/ --no-deps servier-package-walid-khall`

-You can test that it was installed correctly by importing the package.
-Make sure you’re still in your virtual environment, then run Python:  `py`
+You can test that it was installed correctly by importing the package `>>import servierpackage`.

-Import the package `>>from servierpackage import main`
+Make sure you’re still in your virtual environment, then run Python:  `py` Import the package `>>from servierpackage import main`

 Execute `>> main.main()` and follow the instructions.